 How to Get a Line of Credit

-To get a line of credit, you’ll need to apply, just like you’d apply for any other loan.
-Lenders will decide whether or not to approve your application (as well as how much to offer) based on normal lending criteria:
+To obtain a line of credit, you must apply as you would with any other loan.
+Lenders will decide whether to approve your application and determine your borrowing limits based on your:

 - Credit score